asimwe1/rust_chatapp/site/guide/2-getting-started.md

 recent release of Rust to run Rocket applications.
 If you already have a working installation of the latest Rust compiler, feel free to skip to the next section.

-To install the latst version of Rust, we recommend using `rustup`.
+To install the latest version of Rust, we recommend using `rustup`.
 Install `rustup` by following the instructions on [its website](https://rustup.rs/).
 Once `rustup` is installed, ensure the latest toolchain is installled by running the command: